nodiern08/my-resume/README.md

 # my-resume
-Nodier's Resume - this will be my first online resume, through a Capstone Project.
-I'm limited to using only HTML code, and will continue to update and improve the website as I learn more about CSS and JavaScript.
+Nodier's Resume; My first Capstone Project is to create my online resume, limited to HTML code.
+The website will evolve as I continue to learn CSS and eventually JavaScript.